stacezwu/personal-website/content/portfolio/plant-embedded.md

 Finally to build the web interface I set up a python based web server.
 This server responds to HTTP requests, and receives updates from our device via the MQTT protocol.
 I also implemented the MQTT protocol on the device side to send updates, and set up a local MQTT broker to allow for real time communication between both parts.

 ![](/image/portfolio/plant.png)

-(This was the only image I had of this, sorry 🥺.
-I remembered you had a demo video, which is much better probably.)